tgxn/lemmy-modder/README.md

 - Approval Managmenent
     - Approve/Reject Registration Applications
     - See more user data when making decision, join date, email, etc.
+- View Mod Log
+    - See all actions taken by mods on the instance
+    - Filter by local instance actions

 ## Screenshots